stueyau/base-miniapp-stu/README.md

-# BTC Prediction Market - Farcaster Mini App
+# BTC Prediction Market - Base Mini App

-A prediction market mini app built on Base where users predict BTC prices in 15-minute rounds.
+A prediction market mini app built on Base where users predict BTC prices in 15-minute rounds and can have a chance to win ETH on Base.

 ## Features